Khushi-1234-alt/Sales_pipeline/README.md

-# 🚀 Sales Data Pipeline & Analytics Dashboard

-### 📊 End-to-End Data Engineering Project using PostgreSQL, Python & Power BI
+# 📊 End-to-End Data Engineering Project using PostgreSQL, Python & Power BI

----

-## 🧠 Project Overview
+## 🌟 Project Overview
 This project demonstrates an **end-to-end Data Engineering pipeline** — from raw data extraction and cleaning to database storage and visualization.

-The goal is to **build a scalable and automated sales analytics system** for business insights such as top-selling products, revenue trends, and customer segmentation.
+The goal is to **build a scalable and automated sales analytics system** for deriving business insights such as:
+- Top-selling products
+- Revenue trends over time
+- Country-based customer segmentation

 ---